The People and Culture of Greenland

 It is here that we had the opportunity to eat minke whale and seal blubber.

-Two important foods that are a part of the Inuit diet supplying them with much needed and sought after vitamin C.
+Two important foods that are a part of the Inuit diet supply them with much-needed and sought-after vitamin C.

 Fishing is an important industry in the country, but the public sector is growing rapidly.
 In the capital city of Nuuk, we had the opportunity to listen to a lecture and debate by two political parties.

-Their main focus is to educate the youth and give them options to living in the districts.
+Their main focus is to educate the youth and give them options to live in the districts.

 The districts are the small village communities around the country that are slowly closing.